aaico/aaico-voice-processing-challenge-2024/README.md

 ### Running the Sciprt:
 - Running script in Colab: [Colab Link](https://colab.research.google.com/drive/1nL5BOHXoV8quGAuNwM5fub9e3FP6FSvv?usp=sharing)
-- To replicate, upload all files in the "Colab Test" folder.
+- To replicate, upload all files in the "Colab Test" folder to a Google Colab notebook.
 - Use T4 GPU runtime.
 - Recommended to run on Colab or any other machine with GPU

-Custom Score: 0.59
-Precision: 0.97
-Recall: 0.97